 III.
 Legislative, regulatory and other measures implementing the general provisions in article 3, paragraphs 2, 3, 4, 7 and 8

 Even before the Convention was adopted in 1998, there were a number of provisions in Norwegian law on public access to environmental information and public participation in decision-making processes relating to the environment, and a well-established practice with respect to these rights.
 For example, the principle that the public is entitled to environmental information was included in the Norwegian Constitution as early as 1992.
 The Public Administration Act 1967 regulates administrative procedure in cases concerning the public administration, and Norway’s original Freedom of Information Act was adopted in 1970.
-The right of the public to participate in decision-making is also an important principle in most legislation in the environmental field, including the Pollution Control Act, the Cultural Heritage Act, the Nature Diversity Act, the Act relating to Petroleum Activities, the Planning and Building Act and the Energy Act (see more details in the sections on implementation of articles 6, 7 and 8).
+The right of the public to participate in decision-making is also an important principle in most legislation concerning or of relevance to the environmental field, including the Pollution Control Act, the Cultural Heritage Act, the Nature Diversity Act, the Planning and Building Act, the Act relating to Petroleum Activities, the Planning and Building Act and the Energy Act (see more details in the sections on implementation of articles 6, 7 and 8).

 In 1998, the Government appointed a committee with members from various sectors, including the business community, environmental non-governmental organizations (NGOs), consumers and the media, to review the need for changes in the legislation to strengthen public access to environmental information.
 This was done partly in the light of Norway’s international obligations in this field.
 The committee drew up a proposal for a new Environmental Information Act ; http://lovdata.no/dokument/NL/lov/2003-05-09-31.
 After a broad public consultation process, the Parliament adopted the Act relating to the right to environmental information and public participation in decision-making processes relating to the environment (the Environmental Information Act) in 2003.
 The Act entered into force on 1 January 2004.
 The Act has a wider scope than the Convention since it not only regulates the duty of the public authorities to make information available, but also entitles the public to have access to environmental information from private undertakings.